Advice On Changing Your Butane Or Propane LPG Bottle Gas Regulator And Hose

 How frequently should you change your Butane and Propane LPG regulator and hose?

-At Marine Heating Solutions, our gas safe engineer will provide and fit a free regulator and hose with your boiler service or any other gas related call out.
 It is general practice to replace hoses on propane and butane LPG bottles every 5 years.
 Seeing the relatively small cost for regulators these days, we recommend that both are changed at the same time.
 Regulators should be changed at least every 10 years, manufacturing dates are usually stamped on both.

 However, this is a general practice only.
 If your LPG hose or gas regulator show any signs of damage or wear, you should replace these immediately.
 You should also do this if you are buying a boat and there is no proof how old your butane or propane regulator is.
 Hoses and regulators should be stamped with manufacturing dates.